 With a vibrant culture, investor-friendly legislation and a stable, secure environment, the UAE is an ideal destination for investment.
 The UAE offers a low-tax environment and new opportunities for investment across both mainland and free zone jurisdictions through the passing of the new Foreign Direct Investment Law in 2018, the UAE now offers numerous opportunities for investment across both mainland and free zone jurisidctions.
-By 2030, the UAE is striving to attract USD 150 billion of inward foreign investment over the next nine years, with aspirations to one of the 10 biggest global investment destinations by 2030.
+By 2030, the UAE is striving to attract USD 150 billion of inward foreign investment over the next nine years, with aspirations to become one of the 10 biggest global investment destinations by 2030.

 At the crossroads of major growth centers across the Middle East, South Asia and East Africa, the UAE offers opportunities to quickly scale-up operations to serve local and regional markets.
 Foreign investors can benefit from the UAE’s logistics expertise and role as a regional hub for the Middle East, and its strong network of economic agreements, including 101 Avoidance of Double Taxation Agreements and some 67 Bilateral Investment Treaties.
 Investing in the Emirates ensures sustainable future growth for multinational corporations, SMEs, and private investors alike.

 The UAE is a nation that honours the past, seizes the present and builds the future.
 In order to further the development of a sustainable and diversified economy and a competitive knowledge economy, and to guarantee long-term prosperity for the country, the UAE is focused on facilitating investments in a number of priority sectors which will help support the Government’s forward-looking agenda.

 Business Activities and Licensing